 The Department of Extended Studies is located within the School of Business, Management and Technology, and is designed to give working, non-traditional and community college transfer students the option to pursue a degree and/or achieve personal/professional development.
 It offers flexible night and weekend courses.
 The degree programs include Organizational Management, Criminal Justice, and Religious Studies.
-Students comple their program of strudy at an accelerated pace within 18-24 months, depending on the amount of transferrable credits.
+Students complete their program of study at an accelerated pace within 18-24 months, depending on the amount of transferable credits.

 The Saint Augustine’s University Department of Extended Studies offers flexible night and Saturday classes, open and continuous enrollment throughout the year, and a bachelor’s degree in an accelerated timeframe.
 It provides opportunities for academic excellence and advancement for adults who are twenty one (21) years of age or older.
 The major objectives of the School of Continuing Education are:

 - To prepare students to excel academically and make appropriate adjustments in their critical thinking and marketability to achieve career successes in evolving work environments;

 - To create strong written communication skills;